madhug-nadig/articles/_posts/2017-08-23-understanding-dbscan-and-scikit-implementation-machine-learning.md

 > In this diagram, minPts = 4.
 Point A and the other red points are core points, because the area surrounding these points in an ε radius contain at least 4 points (including the point itself).
 Because they are all reachable from one another, they form a single cluster.
 Points B and C are not core points, but are reachable from A (via other core points) and thus belong to the cluster as well.
 Point N is a noise point that is neither a core point nor directly-reachable.

-_Reachability_ is not a complimentary relation: by definition, only core points can reach non-core points.
+_Reach-ability_ is not a complimentary relation: by definition, only core points can reach non-core points.
 The opposite is not true, so a non-core point may be reachable, but nothing can be reached from it.
 You can reach a point `q` from point `p` **only** if `p` is a core point.

 #### Core Points
 Since Ɛ is fixed - which means the volume is fixed - we essentially have a threshold on the _mass_.
 This forces a minimum density requirement on the cluster.